AgustinSRG/AgustinSRG/README.md

 ### RTMP server and video streaming tools

 - 🎯 This project consists on multiple backend tools for developing video streaming platforms.
-This includes an **RTMP** (Real Time Messaging Protocol) server and several tools to encode and server streaming in the **HLS** (HTTP Live Streaming) format.
+This includes a **RTMP** (Real Time Messaging Protocol) server and several tools to encode and server streaming in the **HLS** (HTTP Live Streaming) format.
 - 🛠 The tools were developed in the **Go** programming language.
 - 🧬 RTMP server: [rtmp-server](https://github.com/AgustinSRG/rtmp-server), [rtmp-server-rs](https://github.com/AgustinSRG/rtmp-server-rs)
 - 🧬 Streaming infrastructure tools: [tcp-video-streaming](https://github.com/AgustinSRG/tcp-video-streaming)